paul-hammant/tbd/content/continuous-delivery/index.md

 **An automatic push all the way into production; Maybe every commit**

-This is a extension of 'Continuous Delivery', but the deployment is to production.
+This is an extension of 'Continuous Delivery', but the deployment is to production.
 Certain types of startups like Netflix, Etsy and Github deploy their major application to production with each commit.
-Companies that have applications/services where  clients/customers could lose money, are much less likely to *firehose into production*.
+Companies that have applications/services where  clients/customers could lose money are much less likely to *firehose into production*.

 # References elsewhere